weiyangedward/IMMBoost/README.rst

 	Detailed performance please see summaryAUC*txt
 	files.
-Each of these files corresponds to the average AUC scores over 10trials x 5folds cross validation.
+Each of these files corresponds to the average AUC scores over 10trials x 5folds cross validation using one model.
 Each file has two columns, where the first column has CRMset names, and the second column has the average AUC scores.
-Note that since sampleData is just a random subset of real data, and therefore the performance in sampleOutput
-	might not be ideal.
+	Note that since sampleData is just a random subset of real data, and therefore the performance in sampleOutput might not be ideal.

 2. Data Format